sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/alert_solutions.md

 **Descriptions:**

-- _zoekt-webserver: 90%+ or less than 5% container memory usage by instance (not available on server)_
+- _zoekt-webserver: 95%+ container memory usage by instance (not available on server)_

 **Possible solutions:**

-If usage is high:
 - **Kubernetes:** Consider increasing memory limit in relevant `Deployment.yaml`.
 - **Docker Compose:** Consider increasing `memory:` of zoekt-webserver container in `docker-compose.yml`.
-If usage is low, consider decreasing the above values instead.

 # zoekt-webserver: container_cpu_usage

 **Descriptions:**

-- _zoekt-webserver: 90%+ or less than 5% container cpu usage total (5m average) across all cores by instance (not available on server)_
+- _zoekt-webserver: 95%+ container cpu usage total (5m average) across all cores by instance (not available on server)_

 **Possible solutions:**

-If usage is high:
 - **Kubernetes:** Consider increasing CPU limits in the the relevant `Deployment.yaml`.
 - **Docker Compose:** Consider increasing `cpus:` of the zoekt-webserver container in `docker-compose.yml`.
-If usage is low, consider decreasing the above values instead.